dcdpr/did-btcr2/mdbook/src/operations/update.md

 # Update

 **did:btcr2** DID documents can be updated by anchoring [BTCR2 Updates][BTCR2 Update] to Bitcoin transactions.

-Updates are either announced independently using [Singleton Beacons][Singleton Beacon], or announced as part of an aggregation cohort to minimize on-chain costs, using either [CAS Beacons][CAS Beacon] or [SMT Beacons][SMT Beacon].
+These transactions MAY be published to the Bitcoin network.

 Any property in the DID document may be updated except the `id`.
 Doing so would invalidate the DID document.